trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 ## Building a malicious msix for Initial Access

 - Now that we have a solid understanding of the file structure.
-Let us construct our own malicious MSIX payload that performs a Chrome update when installing before executing our target malware.
+Let us construct our own malicious MSIX payload that installs an application before executing our target malware.

 ### 1. Setting up the MSIX packaging tool and our setup file